alyssariah/hugo-portfolio/content/english/about.md

 ---
-title: "About Our Company"
+title: "About Me"
-description: "this is meta description"
+description: "I specialize in creating custom websites that are both beautiful and functional, all at an affordable price point.
+I am the perfect choice for small businesses looking to establish an online presence."
-bg_image: "images/feature-bg.jpg"
+bg_image: "images/home-bg.jpg"
 layout: "about"
 draft: false